9:30am Eucharist, might include incense.

 Please refer to www.chellingtonteam.org.uk or The Bridge Magazine for more details.

 A joint activity with St.Mary's Podington, takes place around six times a year.
 This is a time of crafts, Worship and a "Bring & Share" cold buffet; for all ages however we do request that children are accompanied by a responsible adult.
+Nothing planned at present, but maybe in time for Pancakes.
 Held in Wymington Memorial Hall.
-We'll probably do the next during the summer holidays.

 St Lawrence is a medieval church built in 1380 and is mentioned in all the guide books of England's best churches including the Simon Jenkins' 'Thousand Best Churches'.
 The tower, containing five bells, is surmounted by a spire which rises to a height of almost 100 ft.
 There are fine examples of monumental brasses, one of the founder's tomb containing the remains of John Curteys and his wife, Albreda.
 A more famous one is that of Sir Thomas Bromflete, a knight in plate armour, who was "cup bearer" to King Richard II.
 There are three "Doom" paintings over the chancel and adjacent arches and there are traces of other medieval wall paintings around the church.
 The pews are of black oak and medieval some of which have unusual pull-out extensions.